Uhunmwonde

 Uhunmwonde is one of the Local Government Areas of Edo State, Nigeria.
 Its headquarters is in the town of Ehor.

-It has an area of 2,033km^{2} and a population of 120,813 at the 2006 census.
+It has an area of 2,033km^{2} and a population of 121,749 at the 2006 census.
 The villages in Uhunmwonde Local Government Area includes; Obadan, Iguevbiahiamwen, Ogheghe, Igieduma, Ugiamwen, Igueuwangue.

+There are several markets in Uhunmwonde, one of which is the popular Egba market.
+Other important economic features in Uhunmwonde LGA include lumbering, food processing, and animal rearing.

 The postal code of the area is 301.